Wednesday, August 12, 2026

 • Assessing which assumptions leaders can plan around with confidence

-• Identifying the signals that will shape the next phase of data center growth
+• Identifying the signals that will shape the next phase of investment and project execution